-Frequently asked questions about the Faculty Outreach Award and the Community Engagement and Scholarship Award.
+Frequently asked questions about the Faculty Outreach Award, Emerging Faculty Outreach Award, and the Community Engagement and Scholarship Award.

 What is the difference between the Faculty Outreach Award and the Community Engagement and Scholarship Award?

 - The Faculty Outreach Award recognizes an individual faculty member for his/her body of work in and significant contribution to outreach and engaged scholarship.
 They have extended their scholarship to external constituents resulting in significant impact on individuals, communities, or organizations.
 The Community Engagement and Scholarship Award recognizes a Penn State engaged scholarship project or initiative that exemplifies an engaged institution as defined in the Kellogg Commission Report Returning to Our Roots: The Engaged Institution.
 The report lays out seven guiding characteristics of an engaged institution: responsiveness, respect for partners, academic neutrality, accessibility, integration, coordination, and resource partnerships.

 - There is no restriction on applying for both; however, the two awards are recognizing exceptional but different academic scholarship with different criteria for each.

 Can both faculty and staff be nominated for the Faculty Outreach Award?

 - For the Faculty Outreach Award, only full-time faculty members, including librarians, at all locations, whose primary responsibilities are teaching, research, and/or service, are eligible.
 See Faculty Senate rules for the definition of “University Faculty.”

 Can both faculty and staff nominate initiatives for the Community Engagement and Scholarship Award?